w3f/polkadot-wiki/docs/general/ledger.md

 ---
 id: ledger
-title: Using the Polkadot Ledger Application
+title: Using the Polkadot & Kusama Ledger Applications
 sidebar_label: Ledger
 description: How to use the Polkadot application on Ledger.
 keywords: [ledger, staking, polkadot app]